BAK2K3/covid-dashboard/README.md

 #### Splash Screen

 On page load, all content but the Logo is hidden.
-While the logo is visible, you cannot interact with it until the data has loaded.
+While the Logo is visible, you cannot interact with it until the data has loaded.
 This prevents un-interactable elements being present when the data is loading, and prevents the user interaction before the data is pre-processed.

 #### Navigation Toggler